Configure split tunneling

 If users connect to published applications in a server farm by using Citrix Workspace app, you do not need to configure split tunneling.

 Citrix Gateway also supports reverse split tunneling, which defines the network traffic that Citrix Gateway does not intercept.
 If you set split tunneling to reverse, intranet applications define the network traffic that Citrix Gateway does not intercept.
 When you enable reverse split tunneling, all network traffic directed to internal IP addresses bypasses the VPN tunnel, while other traffic goes through Citrix Gateway.
 Reverse split tunneling can be used to log all non-local LAN traffic.
-For example, if users have a home wireless network and are logged on with the Citrix Gateway plug-in, Citrix Gateway does not intercept network traffic destined to a printer or another device within the wireless network.
+For example, if users have a home wireless network and are logged on with the Citrix Secure Access agent, Citrix Gateway does not intercept network traffic destined to a printer or another device within the wireless network.

 For more information about intranet applications, see Configuring Client Interception.